CHALLENGE – TERMS AND CONDITIONS

 Startups, which qualify for the CUBE ecosystem, automatically take part in the CUBE challenge as part of their application.

-The winner of the CUBE challenge shall be selected from the startups that present their company as part of a pitch to a panel at the CUBE Tech Fair from 10-12 May 2017 (“CUBE Challenge Finale”).
+The winner of the CUBE challenge shall be selected from the startups that present their company as part of a pitch at the CUBE Tech Fair from 10-12 May 2017 (“CUBE Challenge Finale”).

 A key selection criterion for all qualification paths will be the company’s potential as a cooperation partner for the industry.

 Form, terms and conditions of all qualification paths and the CUBE Challenge Finale (such as composition of the jury, judging criteria, know-how protection issues, content and form of the pitches) may subsequently be adopted and handed out by CUBE to the pitching startups at the event CUBE Tech Fair on May 10th, 2017.

 4. How will the CUBE Challenge Finale work?

-At the close of the CUBE tech fair, the CUBE Challenge Finale will be held on 12 May 2017.
-All selected startups that qualified will each have the option to present themselves as potential industry partners in a pitch.
-An independent panel, made up of representatives of CUBE from industry, startup and cooperation partner sectors or well renewed persons of the tech community and selected by CUBE itself, will determine the winner of the CUBE Challenge based on a majority under the supervision of a notary.
+At the Grand Finale day of the CUBE Tech Fair, at May, 12, 2017, the CUBE Challenge Finales will be held.
+Up to 3 selected startups that have qualified will each have the opportunity to present themselves in a final pitch.
+An independent panel, which might be made up of only one or more representatives of CUBE from industry, startup and cooperation partner sectors or well renewed persons of the tech community and selected by CUBE itself, will determine the winner of the CUBE Challenge based on a majority or single vote under the supervision of a notary.

 6. Explanatory Notes